mcholismalik/aiva-eng-spec/readme.md

 The system uses LangGraph for conversation orchestration and MCP (Model Context Protocol) for tool management, providing natural language automation for:
 - **Calendar Automation**: Meeting scheduling, conflict resolution, and reminder notifications
-- **Sheet Automation**: Spreadsheet-based helpdesk operations via Microsoft 365 Excel
+- **Sheet Automation**: Spreadsheet-based helpdesk automated operation
-- **Knowledge Enterprise**: Company Q&A access with manual document indexing workflows
+- **Knowledge Enterprise**: Enterprise Q&A with semantic search across company documents

 The assistant uses OpenAI for natural language processing, Pinecone for vector search, Microsoft 365 APIs for calendar and document integration, and Redis for async job processing.
 The modular architecture supports role-based access control and organizational scaling.